 1.1 Saint Christina's provides a full-time supervised education for all pupils aged 3 - 11 years.
 In line with our Mission Statement we offer a curriculum that is broad, balanced, coherent, relevant and accessible.
+While our curriculum is based on the National Curriculum we go beyond this.
 The curriculum recognises the unique value and potential of each pupil and encourages pupils' personal growth and development in all areas to enable the children to become confident, responsible and considerate members of the community.
 The spiritual education and development of pupils is fundamental to the ethos of our School and is interwoven with, and indeed reinforces all other aspects of the curriculum.
 The curriculum at Saint Christina's provides experiences of mathematical, scientific, technological, linguistics, human / social / physical / aesthetic and creative education as well as ensuring that the children are appropriately challenged throughout their education.
-At Saint Christina's, the children are immersed through many different learning opportunities such as learning through assemblies, school trips, the extended extracurricular activities and the many other opportunities that the school provides to enrich the children's learning experience.
+At Saint Christina's, the children are immersed through many different learning opportunities such as learning through assemblies, school trips, the extended extra-curricular activities and the many other opportunities that the school provides to enrich the children's learning experience.